 There's also a third main character I haven't mentioned, the cold acrobat Shirogane, who's pleasant.
 While Masaru and Narumi map onto Ushio & Tora without too much trouble(Narumi is voiced by Tora's voice actor), she's a different kind of person entirely.
 I hope you like her design, 'cause there's at least four different characters who all look exactly like her.

-Anyway, I enjoy Karakuri Circus as a shonen fighting show that actually moves at a brisk pace.
+Anyway, I enjoy Karakuri Circus as a shonen fighting show that actually moves at a brisk pace and with passionate energy.
 The cut content is both a blessing and a curse here.
 Not all of it was worth saving, with the kind of setup the story had.
 You can cut a lot of random encounters and dragged-out fights and still get a fun anime out of it.

 But it's difficult to recommend this anime when Ushio & Tora is a better version of the same thing.
 Check it out if you've watched Ushio & Tora and could go for another helping.